plone/plone.app.robotframework/docs/source/templer.rst

 Write a robot test for a new Plone add-on
 =========================================

-This is a minimal tutorial to get started with writing functional Selenium tests for a new Plone add-on with Robot Framework.
+This is a minimal tutorial for getting started with writing functional Selenium tests for a new Plone add-on with Robot Framework.